-SECTION THREE: A FAITHFUL APPROACH TO THE END OF LIFE
+SECTION THREE: UNDERSTANDING CATHOLIC TEACHING ON END OF LIFE

 One of the things which makes end-of-life care so complicated is that the moral and ethical considerations which guide care are not strictly formulaic.
-This, by the way, is the reason that so many churches and pro-life organizations generally advise against a Living Will.
+This, by the way, is the reason that so many church and pro-life organizations generally advise against a Living Will.
 We cannot predict what may happen in a future situation.
 It is helpful to remember that if you have a Health Care Power of Attorney, the person (or people) you designate will be able to make any legal medical decision for you, including the decision to start or end treatments.
 If you have a Living Will, once two doctors determine that it is applicable, that piece of paper - as interpreted by your doctor - will make decisions: not your loved ones.

-Just as most Christians believe that we should not unduly hasten or cause death, it is important to realize that this does not impart an obligation to prolong life at all costs, especially when death is imminent or treatment is more of a burden to a patient than it is a benefit.
+Just as the Church teaches that we should not unduly hasten or cause death, it is important to realize that this does not impart an obligation to prolong life at all costs, especially when death is imminent or treatment is more of a burden to a patient than it is a benefit.

 This understanding of benefit versus burden to the patient sets the standard for moral and ethical decision making in end-of-life care.
-The decision to forego aggressive medical treatment is not the same as euthanasia or even passive euthanasia.
-Medical procedures which no longer correspond to the real situation of a patient, either because are disproportionate to any expected result or because they impose an excessive burden on the patient are not required to meet an ethical standard.
+This was explained by Pope St. John Paul II in Evangelium Vitae, "Euthanasia must be distinguished from the decision to forego so-called 'aggressive medical treatment,' in other words, medical procedures which no longer correspond to the real situation of the patient, either because they are by now disproportionate to any expected results or because they impose an excessive burden on the patient and his family, 8" This approach has a long tradition in Catholic moral teaching.